Improving cruise line revenues, efficiency and guest experiences through modern point of sale technology

 With sailing beginning to pick up in many parts of the world, people are increasingly flocking to cruise lines for a much-needed vacation.
 Typically, people choose a cruise holiday because they want an immersive experience that will completely unplug them from their day-to-day lives.
 To meet these customer expectations, cruise lines scrutinize every detail to ensure premium guest experiences.

 Point of Sale (PoS) technology is an area that still warrants a revamp for many cruise lines.
 As guests visit bars, restaurants, shops, or other onboard amenities, PoS systems are critical enablers of a smooth guest experience and play a key role in servicing and upselling.
 The right technology can increase food and beverage sales in cruise lines by 5 to 10 percent.

-Once modest PoS systems now need to live up to modern online consumer experiences.
+Once modest PoS systems now need to live up to modern cruise online booking system consumer experiences.
 As cruise lines explore different alternatives, it´s important to remember that new criteria must be considered in the quest to replace legacy systems.
 Some of the key considerations cruise lines should bear in mind as they decide which PoS technology to deploy include:

 - Crew mobility

 - Headquarter versions

 The mobile PoS system comes into play as soon as a guest steps into a restaurant or a bar.
 Without having to step away, the crew can let guests know whether or not a table is available, possible wait times, and table location.
 With mobile PoS devices, waiters can place orders which the galley instantly receives, expediting the entire process and allowing orders to be processed and customers served more quickly.